svlada/svlada.github.io/posts/microservices-ipc.md

 permalink: "microservices-durable-request-reply/index.html"
 ---

-The article explains a simplified distributed system based on the message passing with a durable request-reply paradigm.
-The examples given are based on the Kafka, which is distributed commit log implementation.
-[Reactive Manifesto](https://www.reactivemanifesto.org/glossary) explains the main characteristics of a message-driven architecture.
+The article explains a simplified distributed system based on message passing with a durable request–reply paradigm.
+The examples are drawn from Kafka, a distributed commit log implementation.
+The Reactive Manifesto outlines the main characteristics of a message-driven architecture.

-The following system design diagram shows a bird's-eye view of the exemplary microservice architecture:
+The system design diagram below provides a bird's-eye view of an exemplary microservice architecture:

 ![microserices](/img/microservices-durable-request-reply/microservices.png)

-Each of the following sections describes the important system components.
+Each of the following sections describes key system components.

 ## API Gateway

-The API Gateway is an infrastructural pattern for interfacing external clients with internal services.
-This component can be implemented using one of the non-blocking frameworks (elixir, spring-reactive, node.js, zuul 2, etc.).
-Almost every cloud provider like Amazon or Google offers API Gateway as a managed service.
-The development team should select the appropriate tool based on project budget and architectural decisions.
+The API Gateway is an infrastructure pattern that connects external clients with internal services.
+It can be implemented using non-blocking frameworks such as Elixir, Spring WebFlux, Node.js, or Zuul 2.
+Most major cloud providers, including Amazon and Google, also offer API Gateway as a managed service.
+The development team should choose the tool that best fits the project's budget and architectural requirements.

-The responsibilities of an API gateway can vary from system to system.
-The most common ones are:
+The responsibilities of an API Gateway vary by system.
+The most common include:

 1. Request routing
 2. Rate limit/throttling